The End-Of-Year Party For Atlassian, One Of Australia's Best Employers, Had Guns And Cheerleaders

 There’s more about what happened below — but first the photos, via Atlassian’s blog:

-According to VP of Human Resources Joris Luijke, the Sydney event was organised by Atlassian’s in-house “Experience Team” of 4 people with a budget of $US250 a person.
+According to VP of Human Resources Joris Luijke, the Sydney event was organised by Atlassian’s in-house “Experience Team” of 4 people with a budget of $250 a person.

 Atlassian also employs a total of about 300 people in Amsterdam and San Francisco.
 Staff in the Amsterdam office celebrated the Australian EOFY with a canal cruise.